dmcquay/how-do-i-test-this/README.md

 },
 ```

-Now run your test.
+Run acceptance tests again: `npm run test:acceptance`
 It should fail because you're getting a 404 but you expect a 200.

 Take note of what we are checking here and what we are not.
 We are checking just enough to tell that the reponse seems to look like order statistics and not some error